What’s in a name?

 The Athens branch was established in 1940.
 Until then, the library’s board felt that the citizens of Athens were being served by the university’s library.
 However, it realized that the county library could offer a different type of material from that currently available on campus.
 Bookmobile stops inside the city were not considered because such a small collection was far from adequate.
 The Athens branch opened on May 1, 1940 in rooms rented at 17 W. Union St.

 Over the next several years, the WPA stations closed and library services were concentrated in Nelsonville, Glouster, Chauncey, and Athens.
 The Bookmobile continued to play a major roll in distributing library materials to the more rural parts of the county and schools until recently.
 In 2008, decreased funding and an aging vehicle finally ended the county’s bookmobile service.

 In 1974, the Wells library, which had been established in 1866 by money contributed by Henry Wells for the Albany community, joined the county’s library system.
 The next branch additions came in 1990 in Coolville and in 1991 in The Plains, bringing the system to its current size of seven public libraries in Athens County.

-In 2010, Athens County Public Libraries is celebrating 75 years of serving Athens County.
-Throughout the year watch for special events commemorating the anniversary.
+In 2010, Athens County Public Libraries celebrated 75 years of serving Athens County.